-Throughout the Web 2.0 era of the Internet, the distributed systems architecture adopted by large multinational technology corporations has led to the centralization of control over user-generated content.
+Throughout the Web 2.0 era of the Internet, the distributed systems architecture adopted by large multinational technology corporations has led to the centralisation of control over user-generated content.
 The financial and social implications of this information control handoff include passing corporations the power to silence or subvert large portions of the population, even entire nations.
 In addition to their negative impact on individual self-sovereignty, centralized systems are technically limited in many aspects, such as scalability.
 Perhaps their most important limitation relates to data availability and durability, as centralized systems represent, very often, a central point of failure.

-Decentralized storage challenges
+Decentralised storage challenges

 The fundamental property that a data storage system has to provide is data durability alongside data availability.
 Durability means that over a given period of time the network will faithfully store the data committed by the user.
-However, there are significant challenges to building a decentralized storage system that provides strong guarantees of data durability.
+However, there are significant challenges to building a decentralised storage system that provides strong guarantees of data durability.

-We can divide these challenges into two categories: i) challenges that exist for all storage systems (fault tolerance); and ii) challenges that are specific to decentralized systems where anyone can participate as a storage provider (Byzantine fault tolerance).
+We can divide these challenges into two categories: i) challenges that exist for all storage systems (fault tolerance); and ii) challenges that are specific to decentralised systems where anyone can participate as a storage provider (Byzantine fault tolerance).
 In this article, we cover both aspects.

 There are mainly two methods to protect data against failures: data replication and erasure coding.
 Data replication, as its name says, is a technique in which the data is replicated over multiple distant nodes so that when all nodes holding a replica fail, the replica is still present on the other node.
 If all nodes keeping replicas fail at the same time, the data is lost.
 Therefore, to be able to tolerate M simultaneous failures, it is necessary to have a total of M+1 replicas of the data in M+1 nodes.